 This was a journey which provided an untarnished, unvarnished view into the world of these pastoralists whose ancient way of life is truly extraordinary.
 This is a journey into the world of the Raikas but not from a third person perspective.
 We had the advantage of the expertise and contacts of Ilse Köhler-Rollefson who has lived amongst these people for over 30 years and her guidance, together with the brilliant ideas of Dee Ann Bauer, a journey was curated as one that would be led not only for, but by the Raika.

 During the last couple of days, we learnt how to make the modern day products Camel Charisma is producing in an attempt to help them sustain their culture; camel soap, camel poo paper, camel wool rugs, shawls and camel cheese.
 We had a gourmet farewell dinner, Raika style and on the last day, we got to meet the women of the community.
 They were all invited to a gathering where we had discussions with them about their lives and the past and how they see their future.
-We asked if they could think of solutions to help preserve this unique culture and these extraordinary women, living such incredible lives also got to ask us any questions they liked; it transpired that six women traveling alone without men had caused quite a stir!
-As fascinated by our lives as we were by theirs, this is what is so often missed in tourist experiences, taking time to appreciate that whilst we are travelling to learn and experience, that our lives are also fascinating to the communities bieng visited.
+We asked if they could think of solutions to help preserve this unique culture and these extraordinary women, living such incredible lives also got to ask us any questions they liked; it transpired that six women traveling alone without men had caused quite a stir, they were as fascinated by our lives as we were by theirs.
+This is what is so often missed in tourist experiences, taking time to appreciate that whilst we are travelling to learn and experience, that our lives are also fascinating to the communities being visited.
 How often to we take time to pause and offer insights to our own world to unwitting community hosts?
 We then joined in their village games to much hilarity.

 We spent time with the indomitable Dailibai, a leading advocate for the Raika community, ethno botanist, animal healer and all round power house, as well a Tolar Ram, Pawani and Rata Ram to name but a few, and got to know them as friends.